straup/panels-www/README.md

 remote server.
 If necessary, it is left to the remote server to convert the SVG to an image using a tool like [ws-raster](https://github.com/straup/java-ws-raster) or equivalent.

-By "incomplete hooks" I mean it works in principle (and uses localforage [to cache uploads](http://www.aaronland.info/weblog/2014/09/22/desire/#upload) in case there are network errors) but hasn't been rigorously tested yet.
+By "incomplete hooks" I mean they work in principle (and uses localforage [to cache uploads](http://www.aaronland.info/weblog/2014/09/22/desire/#upload) in case there are network errors) but hasn't been rigorously tested yet.